East Hertfordshire: History

 The new district was named East Hertfordshire, reflecting its position within the wider county.

 The boundaries of East Hertfordshire have remained largely consistent since 1974, although minor alterations have been made on occasion, particularly along the eastern boundary which largely follows the River Stort to reflect the changing course of the river, and along the border with Stevenage to respond to new developments.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a larger East Hertfordshire and Broxbourne unitary authority.

 Governance

 Hertfordshire has a two-tier structure of local government, with the ten district councils (including East Herts Council) providing district-level services, and Hertfordshire County Council providing county-level services.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 East Herts Council is responsible for a range of local services including refuse and recycling collection, planning, building control, licensing, housing, parking and council tax collection.
 The council is officially called 'East Hertfordshire District Council', but its corporate branding is 'East Herts Council'.